-- Provide high quality housing advice and assistance services to all, ensuring that it is effective for vulnerable groups, including those fleeing domestic violence - Work with partners to deliver an efficient, effective and customer focused homelessness service, focused on preventing and reducing homelessness and providing good quality temporary accommodation for those who need it - Support local people, to ensure that they have the life skills and support they need to successfully secure and maintain housing for themselves - Work in partnership with our Council tenants to ensure that we provide high quality landlord services that are easy to access and use - Support the local economy and local businesses, to help protect and improve local people's jobs and incomes; so more local people can meet their own housing needs, including their aspiration to own their own home - Assess the changing need for supported housing and housing related support, care and advice services as our population continues to age - Work with partners to enhance community safety - Promote mobility, particularly for social housing tenants, supporting older people to downsize as well as those who aspire to own their own home - Support people to live independently in their own homes for as long as they wish
+- Provide high quality housing advice and assistance services to all, ensuring that it is effective for vulnerable groups, including those fleeing domestic violence - Work with partners to deliver an efficient, effective and customer focused homelessness service, focused on preventing and reducing homelessness and providing good quality temporary accommodation for those who need it - Support local people, to ensure that they have the life skills and support they need to successfully secure and maintain housing for themselves - Work in partnership with our Council tenants to ensure that we provide high quality landlord services that are easy to access and use - Support the local economy and local businesses, to help protect and improve local people's jobs and incomes; so more local people can meet their own housing needs, including their aspiration to own their own home - Ensure housing policies and services consider the needs of specific groups, so where someone lives is not a barrier to living well or accessing support services, education, training, and work. - Assess the changing need for supported housing and housing related support, care and advice services as our population continues to age - Provide effective tenancy management for our Council homes and encourage other landlords to do the same. - Work with partners to enhance wider community safety - Promote mobility, particularly for social housing tenants, supporting older people to downsize as well as those who aspire to own their own home - Support people to live independently in their own homes for as long as they wish